-You can prevent type 2 diabetes with healthier lifestyle choices and habits
+You can reverse pre-diabetes and prevent type 2 diabetes with healthier lifestyle choices and habits

 Diabetes is a chronic medical condition in which the blood sugar level in the body remains high for prolonged periods of time.
 In Singapore, it is estimated that one out of nine people aged between 18 and 69 has diabetes — about 11.3 percent of our population!

-Type 2 diabetes is largely preventable.
+Preventing Type 2 diabetes is possible.
 Some risk factors, such as being overweight or obese, following an unhealthy diet, taking insufficient physical activity or smoking are modifiable through behavioural and environmental changes.
 Other risk factors – such as genetics, ethnic and age – are not modifiable, which means they cannot be changed.

-Typically, you should engage in at least 150 minutes of moderate aerobic activity (like brisk walking and leisure cycling) per week, for at least 10 minutes each time, or 20 minutes of vigorous activity (like jogging/running and swimming continuous laps) three or more days per week .
+Typically, you should engage in at least 150 minutes of moderate aerobic activity (like brisk walking and leisure cycling) per week, for at least 10 minutes each time, or 20 to 30 minutes of vigorous activity (like jogging/running and swimming continuous laps) three or more days per week.
 This may sound daunting, but the good news is you can choose the activities you enjoy and combine moderate and vigorous exercises for more variety.

 However, be sure to check with your doctor before you start an exercise programme if you have a medical condition or have not exercised for a long time.

 Sometimes, taking control of your health and mental well-being can be as easy as ensuring that you have enough sleep every night!
 Try to get at least 7-9 hours of sleep every night by setting aside time to relax before bedtime.
-Sleep deprivation not only affects your ability to focus but has also been linked to diseases like high blood pressure and diabetes.
+Sleep deprivation not only affects your ability to focus but has also been linked to diseases od pressure and diabetes.

 If you are aged between 18 and 39 years old, find out your risk of developing type 2 diabetes using the Diabetes Risk Assessment.
 If you are aged 40 and above, it is recommended you undergo health screening in Singapore once every three years under HPB's Screen for Life programme.